PyMVPA/PyMVPA/doc/source/tutorial2_datasets.rst

 Attributes
 ==========

 What we have seen so far does not really warrant the use of a dataset over a plain array or matrix with samples.
 However, in the MVPA context we often need to know more about each samples than just the value of its features.
-In the previous tutorial part we have already seen that :term:`target` values are required for supervised-learning algorithms, and that a dataset often has to be split based on the origin of specific groups of samples.
+In the previous tutorial part we have already seen that per-sample :term:`target` values are required for supervised-learning algorithms, and that a dataset often has to be split based on the origin of specific groups of samples.
 For this type of auxiliary information a dataset can also contain three types of :term:`attribute`\ s: :term:`sample attribute`, :term:`feature attribute`, and :term:`dataset attribute`.

 For Samples
 -----------